 In early-stage startups, there is typically an advisory board of experienced founders and experts in your industry who provide strategic direction for the company.
 It is common for this role to be performed in exchange for equity.

-There are not specific guidelines around how to award equity to advisors who offer their time and expertise to help you grow your startup, however many companies offer 0.2% to 1% equity to their advisors.
+There are no specific guidelines around how to award equity to advisors who offer their time and expertise to help you grow your startup.
+However, many companies offer 0.2% to 1% equity to their advisors.

 As you form advising partnerships, you’ll want to clearly set expectations with advisors early on so they know how big of a commitment their role as an advisor will be in exchange for the amount of equity you choose to offer.

 Ultimately, how much equity you award and to whom will depend on what’s best for the growth and success of your company.
 Looking for more advice on running your startup?
 Check out The Ultimate Guide to Startups.